algorinfo/datascience/README.md

 - Pandas bumped to version 1.3.4, this allows the [use of new datatype](https://pythonspeed.com/articles/pandas-string-dtype-memory/): `string[pyarrow]`
 - jupyter-text added to pair *ipynb files with markdown or *.py
 - Jupyterlab bumped to 3.2.1
+- Set a specific gid and uid for the app user inside of the docker image.
+This is to share the same uuid and group than a nginx fileserver.

 ## :frog: Some random features